Rise to Success: Career Highlights of Gabe Newell

 2004: Half-Life 2 Development

-In 2004, Gabe Newell gave Valve a "virtually unlimited" budget for the development of Half-Life 2, promising to fund it himself if necessary.
+In 2004, Gabe Newell gave Valve no deadline and a "virtually unlimited" budget to develop Half-Life 2.

-By 2011, Steam controlled a significant portion of the PC game download market.
-At a technology conference in Seattle that year, Gabe Newell advocated for offering a superior user experience as a means to combat software piracy, highlighting Steam's success in Russia.
+By 2011, Steam controlled between 50% and 70% of the market for downloaded PC games.
+At a technology conference in Seattle that year, Newell argued software piracy was best addressed by offering a superior option, citing Steam's success in Russia.

-At the 2013 LinuxCon, Gabe Newell stated that the Linux operating system and open-source development were "the future of gaming", criticizing proprietary systems for stifling innovation.
+At the 2013 LinuxCon, Gabe Newell stated that the Linux operating system and open-source development were "the future of gaming."
+He also criticized proprietary systems of companies like Microsoft and Apple for stifling innovation.

-In 2020, Gabe Newell and Yahn Bernier created the Heart of Racing car racing team to raise funds for children's charities.
-Also in 2020, Newell collaborated with Weta Workshop and Rocket Lab to launch a gnome figure from Half-Life 2: Episode Two into space for charity, donating $1 for every view of the launch video.
+In 2020, Gabe Newell and Yahn Bernier created a car racing team, the Heart of Racing, to raise funds for children's charities.
+Also in 2020, Newell collaborated with Weta Workshop and Rocket Lab to send a gnome figure from Half-Life 2: Episode Two into space, donating $1 for every person who watched the launch video in 24 hours to a children's hospital in Auckland, New Zealand.